14790897/Jekyll-pages.github.io/_posts/2023-06-21-ExploringtheBenefitsofYogaforMentalWell-being.md

 ---
-title: Exploring the Benefits of Yoga for Mental Well-being
+title: "Exploring the Benefits of Yoga for Mental Well-being"
 date: 2023-06-21
 layout: single
 categories: lifestyle